DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * eal: The function ``rte_eal_remote_launch`` will return new error codes after read or write error on the pipe, instead of calling ``rte_panic``.

-* eal: the ``rte_mem_config`` struct will be made private to remove it from the externally visible ABI and allow it to be updated in the future.

 * eal: both declaring and identifying devices will be streamlined in v18.11.
   New functions will appear to query a specific port from buses, classes of device and device drivers.
 Device declaration will be made coherent with the